docker/cli/docs/deprecated.md

 filesystem does not support `d_type`.
 For example, XFS does not support `d_type` if it is formatted with the `ftype=0` option.

-Starting with Docker 17.12, new installations will not support running overlay2 on a backing filesystem without `d_type` support.
-For existing installations that upgrade to 17.12, a warning will be printed.
+Support for these setups has been removed, and Docker v22.04 and up now fails to start when attempting to use the `overlay2` or `overlay` storage driver on a backing filesystem without `d_type` support.

-Please also refer to [#27358](https://github.com/docker/docker/issues/27358) for further information.
+Refer to [#27358](https://github.com/docker/docker/issues/27358) for details.

 ### `--automated` and `--stars` flags on `docker search`